Moe Norman & Peter Fox

 Moe: By not putting so much value into everything.
 Every time I teed up the ball I thought, what have I got to lose?
 A lousy golf ball?
 What else?
-If I lose it, I just go get another one and hit it.
+If I lose it, I just get another one and hit it.

 Moe: This is what the game lacks today: the inward part.
 How to win.
 How to be yourself.
 How to believe in yourself.

 Moe: Growth is where you find it.
-Success begins in a fellows will.
+Success begins with a fellow will.
 It’s all in the state of mind.
 You’ve got to think high to rise.
 You’ve got to feel sure of yourself before you win a prize.
 The man who wins is the man who thinks he can.
 We’ve all got them in our club.
 They’ve got no business playing as good as they do.
 They’ve got no business winning as much as they do.
 But, they do, because they think they can.

 Moe: The only way you’re going to play golf up to your true potential is by playing subconscious golf.
 I just can’t believe why the mind is not being used more in life.

-Q: One of the last times we talked you spoke about four or five things you felt you needed and knowledge was the top one.
+Q: One of the last time we talked you spoke about four or five things you felt you needed and knowledge was the top one.
 What are the other things on your list you think people need to understand?

 Moe: Sure.
 How to get along with yourself.
 Stop being afraid of yourself.
 Don’t say I’ve got to do anything in life.
 There’s nothing in this world you’ve got to do.
 You don’t have to go to bed at night.
 You don’t have to go out that door tonight.
 But, I want to.

 Moe: Tomorrow I want to shoot 65.
 I don’t have to.
-Tomorrow I want to hit the ball good.
+Tomorrow I want to hit the ball well.
 I don’t have to.
 I’ll play the next day if I don’t.
 But, I want to do things.

 Q: What went through your mind when you shot a 59?

-Moe: Everything felt easy.
+Moe: Everything felt comfortable.
 Everything was jelly.
 I could see from the tee to the green.
 I could see my ball in the hole before I even got there.
 I could see my birdie or my eagle before I even played the hole.